ippontech/iroco2/contribute/CONTRIBUTING.md

 ## 3. Commit Messages

-We use [Conventional Commits](https://www.conventionalcommits.org/) for commit messages, with the id of the corresponding ticket.
+We use [Conventional Commits](https://www.conventionalcommits.org/) for commit messages.

+We don't document the link of the associated ticket within the commit message but **in the github description** of the issue (section "Reference issues or tasks").

 **Example:**

 ```
-feat(auth): #789 implements login with email and password
+feat(auth): implements login with email and password
 ```

 It is checked in our Continous Integration.